WordPress/gutenberg/packages/create-block/README.md

 ![Demo](https://user-images.githubusercontent.com/699132/103872910-4de15f00-50cf-11eb-8c74-67ca91a8c1a4.gif)

+> The name for a block is a unique string that identifies a block.
+Block Names are structured as `namespace`/`slug`, where namespace is the name of your plugin or theme.

-> When you scaffold a block, you must provide at least a `slug` name, the `namespace` which usually corresponds to either the `theme` or `plugin` name.
-In most cases, we recommended pairing blocks with WordPress plugins rather than themes, because only using plugin ensures that all blocks still work when your theme changes.
+> In most cases, we recommended pairing blocks with WordPress plugins rather than themes, because only using plugin ensures that all blocks still work when your theme changes.

+### Interactive Mode

+When no `[slug]` is provided, the script will run in interactive mode and will start prompting for the input required (`slug`, title, namespace...) to scaffold the project.

 ### `slug`

 The use of `[slug]` is optional.

-When provided, it triggers the _quick mode_ where it is used:
+When provided it triggers the _quick mode_,  where it is used:
 - as the block slug (required for its identification)
 - as the output location (folder name) for scaffolded files
 - as the name of the WordPress plugin.

 The rest of the configuration is set to all default values unless overridden with some options listed below.

-### Interactive Mode

-When no `[slug]` is provided, the script will run in interactive mode and will start prompting for the input required to scaffold the project.

 ### `options`